5 questions about COVID-19 funding that’s stuck in D.C. - NewsBreak

 In Virginia, state health officials said they were notified in March that a program that reimburses Virginia providers for offering testing and treatment to uninsured patients , administered by the U.S. Health Resources and Services Administration, had run out of money , bringing those reimbursements to a sudden halt.

-The post 5 questions about COVID-19 funding that’s stuck in D.C. appeared first on New Hampshire Bulletin .
+The post 5 questions about COVID-19 funding that’s stuck in D.C. appeared first on Idaho Capital Sun .

 Comments / 0